 SQA Higher: ABBB and two further passes to include English and Maths at National 5 grade C or above if not held at Higher.

-SQA Advanced Higher Year 2 Entry: BB to include either Computer Science and Maths.
+SQA Advanced Higher Year 2 Entry: BB to include either Computer Science or Maths.
 English at National 5 grade C or above if not held at Higher.